Is It Cake?

 In June 2022, Netflix renewed the series for a second season.
+The second season, titled Is It Cake, Too? was released on June 30, 2023.
+In January 2024, Netflix renewed the series for a third season, titled Is It Cak3? which was released on March 29, 2024.
+In October 2024, Netflix announced a holiday season special, titled Is It Cake?
+Holiday which was released on November 28, 2024.
+Similar to the Blown Away spin off series "Blown Away: Christmas", it features nine all-star bakers from the first three seasons.
+Mikey Day reprises his role as the host.

+A second holiday special, titled Is It Cake?
+Halloween was released on October 8, 2025.

 Gameplay

-Throughout each episode, contestants and celebrity judges are presented with multiples of an object, with a cake replicating that object presented amongst the real objects.
-Three contestants are able to compete by baking a cake within eight hours which actually replicates the look of an object selected for that episode.
-Celebrity judges are then presented with three separate sets of objects presented themselves in sets of five of the same object.
-Amongst each set of five is one cake baked that day by one of the contestants.
-If the judges correctly guess which object is actually a cake, that contestant is eliminated from that episode.
-When multiple contestants are able to trick the judges, the judges then select a winner based on quality of the cake to break the tie.
-The winner of each episode wins $5,000 and is able to win an additional $5,000 if they can correctly identify between a visually identical pair of bundles of cash which is actually a cake.
+Throughout each episode, contestants and celebrity judges are presented with a display of multiple examples of an object, one of which is a cake replica.
+Three contestants are given eight hours to bake and decorate a cake that replicates the look of an object selected for that episode.
+Celebrity judges are then presented with three separate groups of five of the same object.
+Among each of the five-object sets is one of the contestant-baked cakes.
+If the judges correctly guess which object is actually a cake, its baker is eliminated from that episode.
+When multiple contestants are able to trick the judges, the winner is selected based on cake quality.
+The winner of each episode wins $5,000 and is able to win an additional $5,000 if they can correctly identify which of two identical bundles of cash is actually a cake.
 If they do not correctly identify the cake, the $5,000 is added to the cash bundle round winnings in the next episode.
 The winners of the three episodes leading up to the finale then compete in the finale to win $50,000.
-The show does not eliminate any of the eight contestants and they are able to stay throughout the season and observe even if they are not competing in that episode.
+The show does not dismiss any of the eight contestants, who are able to stay during the season and observe.
 Some not competing in the finale were selected to help support the finalists' baking efforts.

 Production

 Is It Cake? was created by Dan Cutforth and Jane Lipsitz and is produced by their company, Alfred Street Industries.
 It is hosted by Mikey Day.
 On June 2, 2022, the series was renewed for a second season.

+The team behind the scenes that make the hyper-realistic cakes are Monika Stout.
+They create the cakes that the contestants have to guess in the "Find That Cake" and "Cake or Cash" segments.